Zalmoxis

+He is said to have been so called from the bear's skin (ζάλμος, zalmos) in which he was clothed as soon as he was born.

 According to Jordanes' Getica, he was a learned philosopher, before whom two other learned men existed, by the names of Zeuta and Deceneus.

-In modern times, theories and debate on Zalmoxis's religion by such scholars as Mircea Eliade are influenced by considerations of Romanian nationalism as well by pure historical interest.

 Herodotus

 Herodotus writes about Zalmoxis in book 4 of his Histories: